 - All the support and sanctions at Levels 1 and 2 will have been used and full discussions will have taken place between the child's parents and the Form Teacher.
-The Pastoral Assistant Head will now hold more formal discussions with the parents, which will then be followed up with a letter to reiterate the points made and outline the intended action plan, including a review date, involving the parents; - The child will be placed on a Report Card in which all staff will comment on behaviour and effort during the lesson and at break and lunchtimes.
-Staff will comment and sign the card; - All staff will receive weekly updates on the child's progress and the Pastoral Assistant Head will be updated on a daily basis; - The card will be taken home daily, for parents asked to sign and comment where applicable; - A child will usually be on a report card for 2 weeks.
+The Deputy Headteacher will now hold more formal discussions with the parents, with an outline of the intended action plan, including a review date, involving the parents; - The child will be placed on a Report Card in which all relevant staff will comment on behaviour and effort during the lesson and at break and lunchtimes.
+Staff will comment on and sign the card; - All staff will receive weekly updates on the child's progress and the Deputy Headteacher will be updated on a daily basis; - The card will be taken home daily, for parents asked to sign and comment where applicable; - A child will usually be on a report card for two weeks.
 If their behaviour improves, they will no longer be on a report card and moved back down the hierarchy of behaviour management.